coderATP/phaser-platformer/README.md

-Phaser Game v1.0
+#Phaser Game v1.0

-Creating Platformer Game with html5, css and Phaser library
+#Creating Platformer Game with html5, css and Phaser library

-avoided tile bleeding by using tiles with no margin/spacing on the foreground parallax scrolling smooth camera/pixels
+°avoided tile bleeding by using tiles with no margin/spacing on the foreground °parallax scrolling
+°smooth camera/pixels
-Ladder climbing
+°Ladder climbing
-Currently built one level (forest) with four playable scenes Transitioning from scene to scene in the forest level
+°Currently built one level (forest) with four playable scenes °Transitioning from scene to scene in the forest level

 to-do: